matthewsolc66/resume/README.md

 Operating independently and as a team member or leader

+Selling and assisting customers in finding the best tires or wheels for their car

 Handling scrap tires and organizing them into the bin for storage

 Keeping the bays clean and orgaized